KidiIT/Clearing-SetTimeout-with-JavaScript/README.md

 #  Clearing SetTimeout with JavaScript
- An awe-inspiring software for proactve purposes in an orgainzation
+An awe-inspiring software for proactive security purposes in an orgainzation.